renpy/renpy/sphinx/source/config.rst

     window to the window size, this can be used to report cases where the dialogue is too large for its window.

+.. var:: config.default_attributes = { }

+    When a statement or function that contains image attributes executes or is predicted, and the tag is not currently being shown, it's looked up in this dictionary.

+    If found, it is expected to be a function.
+The function is given an image name, a tuple consisting of the tag and any attributes.
+It should return an iterable which contains any additional attributes to be applied when an image is first shown.

+    The results of the function are treated as additive-only, and any explicit conflicting or negative attributes will still take precedence.

+    As this function may be called during prediction, it should not rely on the image's state.

 .. var:: config.default_tag_layer = "master"

     The layer an image is shown on if its tag is not found in config.tag_layer.